Germany and Italy align on EU policy, Britain set for showdown

 That would bring Cameron back face-to-face with his fellow EU leaders barely two weeks after an uncomfortable showdown.

-Additional reporting by Jan Strupczewski and Justyna Pawlak in Brussels and Stephen Brown and Michelle Martin in Berlin and Kylie MacLellan in London; Writing by Luke Baker; Editing by Paul Taylor and David Stamp
+Additional reporting by Jan Strupczewski and Justyna Pawlak in Brussels and Stephen Brown and Michelle Martin in Berlin; Writing by Luke Baker; Editing by Paul Taylor